 Gross-net accounting was adopted due to very late decisions as to whether and how to include the land use sector.
 By the time decisions were reached, targets had already been set based on gross emissions.
 To preserve the burden sharing represented by these targets, given the extremely different positions countries are in regarding opportunities to reduce emissions from or increase stocks on the land base, there was strong reason to limit the extent to which countries would be allowed to do so.
-Another factor contributing to the decision to limit the use of the land base was that many nations had little information about the trajectories of emission and removals from their land sector.
-This meant that most nations were uncertain about the extent to which their land base would contribute to, or impede, reaching targets.
+Another factor contributing to the decision to limit the use of the land base was that many nations had little information about the trajectories of emission and removals from their land base would contribute to, or impede, reaching targets.
 The way use of the land base was limited was to include only human-induced ARD as mandatory, with the option of including a limited amount of forest management plus revegetation, and agricultural and grazing lands management, these latter on a comparative basis4.